Skip navigation

 How do you get hepatitis A?

-Hepatitis A spreads most often through unclean food and drink.
-This is food or drink that has come into contact with infected poo.
-The main reason is a lack of clean water and not cleaning things correctly.
-You can also get hepatitis A through close physical contact with someone who has it.
-And you can get it through oral or anal sex.
+Hepatitis A spreads most often through food or drink that has come into contact with infected poo.
+The main reason this happens is a lack of clean water and not cleaning things correctly.
+You can also get hepatitis A through close physical contact with someone who has hepatitis A. And you can get it through oral or anal sex from a person who has hepatitis A.

-- If people go to somewhere where Hepatitis A is more common.
+• People who travel to a country where Hepatitis A is more common.
 For example, countries with less access to clean water or sanitation.

-Sometimes there is an outbreak of hepatitis A, but it is not common.
+Sometimes there is an outbreak of hepatitis A in Australia, but it is not common.
+This usually happens because there is a source of contaminated food.

-People in remote Aboriginal and Torres Strait Islander communities may be more likely to get Hepatitis A. This is because they have access to less clean water and less ways to clean things well.
+People living in or visiting remote communities may be more likely to get Hepatitis A. This is because they have access to less clean water and less ways to clean things well.

 How do you protect yourself against hepatitis A?

 Washing your hands often, and washing and preparing food well can stop the virus from spreading.
-There is also a vaccine that works very well to protect against hepatitis A. If you have hepatitis B or hepatitis C, you should get the hepatitis A vaccine.
+There is also a vaccine that works very well to protect against hepatitis A. If you have hepatitis B or hepatitis C, or are travelling to a place where hepatitis A is more common, you should get the hepatitis A vaccine.
 You can get a hepatitis A vaccine from a doctor.

 If you get hepatitis A, you may: